ProvableHQ/leo/documentation/language/standard_library.md

 | `verify_ecdsa_digest_eth(sig, eth_address, prehash)`   | `sig: [u8; 65]`, `eth_address: [u8; 20]`, `prehash: [u8; 32]`                                     |

-The caller is responsible for computing `prehash` with the same hash function the signer used; this verifier does no hashing of its own.
+The caller is responsible for computing `prehash` with the same hash function the signer used.
+This verifier does no hashing of its own.
 Use the `_eth` variant when the signer is identified by their Ethereum address (for example, signatures produced by MetaMask).